Choccy-vr/BeanPad/JOURNAL.md

 - I need to wait till after I get the connectors to do final measurements had to kinda guess for right now

 - I got done I would call V0.1 so I would count it as a success

+- This concludes hardware for the main module on to software

 ![](https://github.com/Choccy-vr/BeanPad/blob/main/Project%20Images/Screenshot%202025-06-11%20171501.png)